8 Rationality

 8.5.3 Arbitrariness

 According to IRT, the difference between belief and non-belief is the difference between willingness and unwillingness to take something as given in inquiry.
 This is far from an arbitrary difference.
-And it is a difference that supports law-like generalisations.
+Moreover, it is a difference that supports lawlike generalisations.
 If someone believes that p, and believes that given p, A is better than B, they will prefer A to B. This isn’t a universal truth; people make mistakes.
 But nor is it merely a statistical generalisation.
-Counterexamples are things to be explained, while instances are explained by the underlying pattern.
+Counterexamples to it are things to be explained, while instances are explained by the underlying pattern.

 8.5.4 Moore

-In many ways the guiding aim of this project was to avoid this kind of Moore paradoxicality.
+In many ways the guiding aim of this project was to avoid the kind of Moore-paradoxicality the Lockean falls into.
 So it shouldn’t be a surprise that we avoid it here.
 If someone shouldn’t do something because p might be false, that’s conclusive evidence that they don’t know that p.
 And it’s conclusive evidence that either they don’t rationally believe p, or they are making some very serious mistake in their reasoning.
-And in the latter case, the reason they are making a mistake is not that p might be false, but that they have a seriously mistaken belief about the kind of choice they are facing.
+In the latter case, the reason they are making a mistake is not that p might be false, but that they have a seriously mistaken belief about the kind of choice they are facing.
 So we can never say that someone knows, or rationally believes, p, but their choice is irrational because p might be false.